 Adverse drug reactions in paediatric oncology (2014-04) EMA Workshop pharmacovigilance in the paediatric population https://www.ema.europa.eu/en/documents/presentation/presentation-adverse-drug-reactions-paediatric-oncology-ralf-herold_en.pdf.
 The safety of medicines is a concern for children of all ages.
 Here, I exemplify experience in paediatric oncology and how toxicity and safety data are collected in paediatric study groups, who can be contributors and collaborators for pharmaceutical companies and regulators.

 Ethical considerations for paediatric trials (2011) Report on an international meeting at the EMA that I had the opportunity to co-organise https://www.ema.europa.eu/en/documents/report/ethical-considerations-paediatric-trials_en.pdf

-Overview of paediatric investigation plans (PIPs) reviewed and paediatric trials proposed per therapeutic area (2009-02) This was presented at the first meeting of the European Network of Paediatric Research at the European Medicines Agency (Enpr-EMA), which has become an important platform for multi-stakeholder collaboration. https://www.ema.europa.eu/en/documents/presentation/overview-pips-paediatric-trials-proposed-therapeutic-area-dr-ralf-herold_en.pdf
+Overview of paediatric investigation plans (PIPs) reviewed and paediatric trials suggested per therapeutic area (2009-02).
+Presented at the first meeting of the European Network of Paediatric Research at the European Medicines Agency (Enpr-EMA), which has become an important platform for multi-stakeholder collaboration. https://www.ema.europa.eu/en/documents/presentation/overview-pips-paediatric-trials-proposed-therapeutic-area-dr-ralf-herold_en.pdf